annatar19/SDA25_project/README.md

 - `data/`: Unaltered and altered tennis datasets, organized for clarity.
 - `graphs/`: Generated figures and plots

+The 3 folders are further divided according to the different analyses we performed.
+Each of the subfolders of `code/` contains its own README describing the analysis performed.

 ---

 ## Project structure